1ramihamada/1ramihamada.github.io/projects/colonoscopy.md

 ---

 ## Overview
-This project developed a software-controlled framework for robotic colonoscopy aimed at reducing operator fatigue during manual endoscope procedures.
+This project focused on developing a software-controlled framework for robotic colonoscopy aimed at reducing operator fatigue during manual endoscope procedures.
 The system enables teleoperated control of a colonoscope through a robotic platform with four motorized degrees of freedom.

-My contributions focused on the software side: teleoperation control, sensing integration, and the operator interface.
-I implemented game-controller-based control, integrated live video from a miniature end-effector camera, added magnetic localization using an NDI Aurora tracker, and integrated a pre-trained vision model to assist with tumor detection during navigation.
+My contributions were on the software side, including teleoperation control, sensing integration, and the operator interface.
+I implemented game-controller-based control, integrated live video from a miniature end-effector camera, added magnetic localization using an NDI Aurora tracker, and supported the integration of a pre-trained vision model to assist with tumor detection during navigation.

 <figure class="align-center">
   <img src="/assets/images/colon_setup.png"